-Notes: Simulated simple wellbeing-based investment strategy, starting with \$1,000 in January 2021.
-Highest Wellbeing Places to Work lists (based on the 4-item work wellbeing score) are created on an annual basis.
-At the end of each year, we simulate investing in an equally-weighted portfolio of these companies and holding those stocks for one subsequent year, before re-balancing the portfolio using the next year's Highest Wellbeing Places to Work list.
+Notes: Simulated wellbeing-based investment strategy, starting with \$1,000 in January 2021.
+Wellbeing Top 100 lists (based on the 4-item work wellbeing score) are created on an annual basis.
+At the end of each year, we simulate investing in an equally-weighted portfolio of these companies and holding those stocks over the subsequent year, before re-balancing the portfolio using the next year's Wellbeing Top 100 list.